josdejong/tabular-json/README.md

 And that's it.
 The complexity of the Tabular-JSON data format is equal to that of JSON plus CSV.

+The grammer of `Tabular-JSON` can be found in the folder [`./specification`](/specification), alongside the grammer of JSON for comparison.

 ## Data types

 Tabular-JSON supports the following data types: